villhei/elixirtut/elixir_web/app/chapters/08_lazy_streams.md

 ```

 It's about time to prove the stream really works as advertised.
 Now that we are applying an eager function `Enum.take/2` on the stream, we are starting to see some results, as it returns a good old fashioned list of items.

+The reason the stream gets evaluated is that the eager function `Enum.take/2` requires access to `n` elements of the `Enumerable` represented by the stream.
+This means, that the values of the first `n` elements of the stream are returned as a new list.

 ```elixir
 iex> powers_of_two = Stream.unfold(2, fn n -> {n, n*2} end)